indygreg/PyOxidizer/docs/comparisons.rst

    decisions about their use of packaging tools.
 If you feel the comparisons in this document are incomplete or unfair, please `file an issue <https://github.com/indygreg/PyOxidizer/issues>`_ so this page can be improved.
+Even better, submit a pull request!

 .. _compare_pyinstaller: